-In most strains, CBD is the second-most abundant cannabinoid.
+In most strains, Cannabidiol is the second-most abundant cannabinoid.
 It works in conjunction with THC to create some of the plant’s effects on the body, but also offers a variety of potential medical benefits in its own right.

 The amount of CBD and THC in marijuana varies according to the strain.
 While much of the focus till recently for growers has been on increasing the THC content of plants, some strains exist that are high in CBD too, and some growers have selectively bred strains to emphasize their high-CBD quality.